js-kaplan/Mech105_Algorithms/falsePosition/README.md

 # False Position root finding
 This folder contains the false postion algorithm.
 This algorith uses the false position root finding method to find the root of a function that is given by the user.
+To use this function, input your function, and the upper and lower guesses.
+You can also input your desired stopping criteria and max iterations, but if not it will use the defaults designed into the algoritm
 ## Inputs
 * func - the function being evaluated
 * x_l- the lower guess